jingleheimer-schmidt/inserter-visualizer/README.md

 ---------------------
 # Compatibility
+This mod was written to be compatible with all modded inserters and mods that allow arbitrarily changing inserter drop positions.
 To report a compatibility issue, please make a post on the discussion page.
-This mod has been designed and tested specifically for base game inserters, and compatibility with mods that allow arbitrarily changing drop positions is not guaranteed.
-This mod cannot detect when another mod changes the drop position of an inserter unless that mod raises an event.

 ---------------------
 # License